Isotopic tiling theory for hyperbolic surfaces

 There is a way to carefully choose only those sets of `locations' for generators for $G$ that yield \emph{a priori} different fundamental tilings of $S$ (see sections \ref{sec:outs} and \ref{sec:bhtheory} below).
-We will see in section \ref{sec:bhtheory} that these different sets of locations for generators for $G$ give rise to non-isotopic tilings of $S$, for any decoration that is sufficiently complicated.
-It is a well-known fact that any closed curve on $S$ has a unique geodesic representative in its isotopy class, so we will only work with piece-wise geodesic decorations, with breaks occuring only at vertices.

 Consider tiling the genus $3$ fundamental polygon of the Riemann surface $S$ in $\mathbb{H}^2$ with symmetry group $\star 246$.
 There are three different versions of the $22222$ subgroup that are supergroups of $\pi_1(S)$.
 By Hurwitz' theorem, there is a smallest (area-wise) possible hyperbolic group $G_0$ that is a supergroup of $\pi_1(S)$ and all three versions of $22222$ will be a subgroup of $G_0$ and we see that $\star 246=G_0.$ Each version of $22222$ now has to be treated independently of the others when classifying all isotopy classes of equivariant tilings on $S$.
 Indeed, the fundamental tilings for every possible set of generators for each of these groups are non-isotopic as tilings on $S$ (see section \ref{sec:bhtheory} below).